The truth about the climate and ecological emergency

 In a damning report looking at the economic, climate and social impacts of Adani’s under-construction Godda coal-burning power station, the Bangladesh Working Group on External Debt, in cooperation with Growthwatch, have called for Adani Power to be tried “for human rights violations and forceful acquisition of land and other natural resources” and the project to be cancelled.

 HOUSTON, April 19 (Reuters) - Exxon Mobil Corp.
 (XOM.N)estimates there will be a $4 trillion market by 2050 for capturing carbon dioxide and storing it underground, the company said in a presentation on Tuesday.
 That is about 60% of the $6.5 trillion market the U.S. largest crude producer estimates for oil and gas by then.
-Read the whole story here
+Read the story from Reuters here.

 So, are Exxon Mobil saying the oil and gas that is not subject to Carbon Capture will have a value of $2.5 trillion by 2050.
 Aren't we supposed to have stopped using it by then?
 But hang on - Carbon Capture (the unproven, non-existing at any scale, technology) will be ubitquous enough by 2050 to mean they can carry on business as normal.